flexera-public/policy_templates/compliance/azure/subscription_access/README.md

 This policy requires two Microsoft Azure Resource Manager Credentials.
 One credential must be created for the Resource `Resource Management` and one credential must be created for the Resource `Azure Active Directory`

-Provider tag value to match this policy: `azure_rm`
+Resource Management Provider tag value to match this policy: `azure_rm`

+Azure Active Directory Provider tag value to match this policy: `azure_graph`

 Required permissions in the provider: